 While Italians take a lot of pride in their national cuisine, American culture is affecting the way some Italians eat, particularly the younger generation.
 Large supermarket chains, such as Penny Market and METRO, offer familiar American brands to customers.
-In addition to supermarkets becoming "Americanized", fast-food chains are also finding their way into the country.
-Public Transportation
+In addition to supermarkets becoming "Americanized," fast-food chains are also finding their way into the country.

 Traveling by taxi can be a very expensive mode of transportation.
 Fully-licensed taxis are mainly white or yellow and must have a meter.
 Fares include an initial fixed cost and the additional costs are calculated by mileage.
 All licensed taxis should have fares and extra fees listed inside the car.
 Extra charges will include a fee for each piece of luggage, for traveling on Sundays and holidays, and for going to and from the airport.

 The train is viewed as an alternative to bus travel and is definitely cheaper when compared to neighboring countries.
 The low-priced appeal makes traveling by train popular and very busy during rush hour.
 Like buses, train tickets must be purchased in advance and validated before boarding the train.
 The cost and speed of the train varies depending on the particular route.
-For example, the EuroStar Italia, operated by Trenitalia, is Italy’s premier train that travels quickly between Italian cities, while the Diretto and Interregionali are cheaper and slower local trains.
+For example, Le Frecce, operated by Trenitalia, and .italo, operated by NTV, are Italy’s high-speed trains that travel quickly between Italian cities, while Espresso, Diretto, and Interregionali are cheaper and slower local trains.
 In addition to encompassing Italy, the rail systems allow commuters the ability to travel by rail to nearby nations such as France, Switzerland, Austria, Slovenia, and Vatican City.

 Foreigners wishing to purchase a motor vehicle must already possess their Italian identity card.
 Italian laws require vehicle owners to be registered residents.
-In addition, some Americans may view driving in Italy as chaotic given that the majority of people drive at high speeds.
+In addition, some Americans may view driving in Italy as difficult and dangerous, given that the majority of people drive at high speeds.
 Gas prices are extremely high in Italy compared to North America, which makes owning a car expensive.

 Traveling by air within Italy can be costly.
 English teachers are better off using rail or bus as they are more convenient and affordable methods of transportation.
-For those who are still interested in traveling by air, a few of the larger domestic airlines in Italy include: Air Dolomiti, Air One, Alitalia Express, and Meridiana fly.
+For those who are still interested in traveling by air, a few of the larger domestic airlines in Italy include: Air Dolomiti, ITA Airways, Neos, and Blue Panorama.